dahak-metagenomics/dahak-taco/docs/workflows/taxclass.md

 Now run the workflow (include `-n` to do a dry run):

 ```
+$ ./taco -n pull-biocontainers-workflow # dry run

 $ ./taco pull-biocontainers-workflow
 ```

-If we wanted to modify any parameters, we could add configuration paramters to `pull-biocontainers-params.json` that match the parameters for this rule.
-Note that the rule is defined in `rules/dahak/biocontainers.rule` and the corresponding default settings are defined in `rules/dahak/biocontainers.settings`.
+Note that the `biocontainers` rule is defined in `rules/dahak/biocontainers.rule` and the corresponding default parameter values are defined in `rules/dahak/biocontainers.settings`.

+If we wanted to modify any parameters, we could add configuration parameters to `pull-biocontainers-params.json`.

 ```
 $ cat pull-biocontainers-params.json